Brain Simulation Library on HPC Platforms and Brain Experimentation Support

 The United States National Academy of Engineers has already classified brain emulation as one of the Grand Engineering Challenges Brain emulation in-silico is a relevant research field for various reasons:

-- One important eventual goal of the field is brain rescue If brain function can be emulated in-silico accurately enough and in real time. it can lead to brain prosthetics and implants that can recover brain functionality lost due to health conditions and accidents.
+- One important eventual goal of the field is brain rescue.
+If brain function can be emulated in-silico accurately enough and in real time, it can lead to brain prosthetics and implants that can recover brain functionality lost due to diseases or accidents.

-The general goal of the project is to apply high performance. innovative solutions enable large scale. accurate or real-time brain simulations and enhance experimental setups or data analysis of the experimental data concerning brain research Thus. our activities employ a multitude of HPC and other technologies such as FPGAs.
-Dataflow Computing GPUs and Many-core processors The long term goal and main focus of the effort within this theme is the development of a generic tooling framework for accelerated brain simulations the BrainFrame Framework
+The general goal of the BrainFrame research theme is to apply high-performance, innovative solutions for enabling large-scale, accurate or real-time brain simulations.
+Furthermore, for leveraging powerful experimental setups or data analysis for amplifying brain research Thus, our activities employ a multitude of HPC and other acceleration technologies such as FPGAs, Dataflow Computing Engines, GPUs and Many-core processors, and — most recently — Cloud computing.

 The BrainFrame Framework